ozalieg/Thesis/0.1.0/content/Evaluation.typ

 Execution logs were captured, and the presence of valid SQLite outputs was programmatically verified.

 #figure(
-image("./Evaluation_Summary_TempGen.png", width: 80%),
+image("./AggregatedResults_TempGen.png", width: 80%),
 caption: [Evaluation Summary for Jayvee Template Generation], ) <eval_sum_tempgen>

-The results:

-- 100% execution success rate across 10,000 pipelines
-- No empty SQLite outputs or runtime errors encountered
-- Average generation time per file: under 1 second
-- Total generation time for 10,000 templates: ~2.5 hours

-These results confirm the structural soundness of the Jayvee schema inference process.
-Although the full corpus did not contain highly noisy or malformed CSVs, the test still covered a broad range of consistent, real-world formats.
-The successful execution of each pipeline validates that the emitted templates are not only syntactically correct but semantically operable, highlighting the system’s readiness for scaled production deployment.
+Over the course of 10,000 test cases executed across 10 workers, the Jayvee template generation system demonstrated flawless performance.
+Every pipeline completed successfully, yielding a 100.00% execution success rate.
+There were no empty SQLite outputs and no runtime errors encountered at any stage.
+These outcomes confirm that each generated pipeline was not only syntactically valid but also semantically executable from end to end.

+In terms of performance, the system achieved an average generation time of 0.889 seconds per file, culminating in a total generation time of approximately 8,892.893 seconds—just under 2.5 hours for the entire batch.
+Execution followed a similarly consistent pattern, with each pipeline completing in an average of 10.076 seconds, adding up to a total execution time of 100,764.951 seconds, or roughly 28 hours overall.

+These results underscore the structural soundness and semantic robustness of the Jayvee schema inference process.
+Despite the fact that the test corpus did not contain highly malformed or noisy CSVs, it did represent a wide range of structurally varied but valid real-world formats.
+The system's ability to synthesize executable pipelines from such diverse inputs, without manual intervention or post-processing, confirms its production-readiness.

-Execution success functioned as both a benchmark and a quality filter: any misalignment—such as broken headers, invalid types, or parsing failures—would have led to execution errors or incomplete database sinks.
-The absence of such issues affirms the generator’s ability to synthesize valid, well-formed pipelines from structurally sound inputs.
+Execution success in this context functioned not merely as a metric, but as a critical quality assurance mechanism.
+Any structural misalignment—be it malformed headers, mismatched types, or parsing inconsistencies—would have manifested as execution failures or empty database sinks.
+The complete absence of such issues across the full dataset affirms that the generator produces well-formed, type-safe, and operationally sound pipeline specifications from the outset.

+The Jayvee system, as evaluated here, proves capable of performing robust schema inference and template synthesis at scale.
+It requires no correction loops or fallback heuristics, offering a fully automated route from tabular input to structured pipeline deployment.
+This makes it a viable candidate for integration into larger ETL frameworks and DataOps environments, especially those that demand high throughput, strong correctness guarantees, and minimal human intervention.

 === Edge Cases in CSV Schema Inference